AntoineOrsoni/pyats-devnet-se-hour/0_get_cli_show/README.md

 Loopback11             1.2.3.1         YES other  up
 ```

+## Folders

+The file with the exercise is in the `exercise` folder.
+An example of solution can be found in the `solution_example` folder.

 ## Steps

 The testbed is already loaded for you.
 Fore more information about the `topology.loader.load()` API, please refer to the documentation below: